 If there are any changes made to the currently selected profile, you will see a small grey star next to profile.
 If you do want to undo any custom changes, you can click the down arrow to the right of the profile (used to select the profile) and click Discard Current changes.

 Cura LE’s Custom mode now has an added set of features that makes navigation and print tuning faster and easier.
-When the Recommended – Custom Toggle is set to Custom, you will have a set of categories for print settings, ranging from Quality to Build Plate Adhesion.
+When the Recommended – Custom Toggle is set to Custom, you will have a set of categories for print settings, ranging from Quality to Experimental features.
 Clicking on one of these categories will expand it to show the various settings in that category, and clicking on it again will collapse it.

 Hovering over each setting with your mouse will bring up a tool tip with helpful information on what that setting does and how it might be changed.